benwyrosdick/webhook-manager/README.md

 3. Set up your database configuration:

-Create a `.env.local` file in the root directory with your PostgreSQL connection string:
+Create a `.env` file in the root directory with your PostgreSQL connection string:

 ```bash
 DATABASE_URL="postgresql://username:password@localhost:5432/webhook_manager"